 In her graduate program, Ms. Cores quickly distinguished herself as a devoted student and teaching assistant.
-She was invited to participate in a fledging program called “Preparing Future Faculty.”
+She was invited to participate in a fledgling program called “Preparing Future Faculty.”
 This was a rewarding experience that provided her the opportunity to hone her public speaking and teaching skills.
 She was active in several student organizations and presented several papers at international conferences.

 During her graduate studies at FSU she worked with several highly respected professors.
 Her research focused on Jewish armed resistance in clandestine organizations.
 Her thesis entitled “Jews in the Armia Krajowa” provides a contrary perspective of the ability of Jews to rise up against the Final Solution.
 Specifically, Ms. Cores was able to interview several former members of the Armia Krajowa (then residing in Israel) who related their personal history and experiences to her.

 Ms. Cores also obtained proficiency in German and French reading knowledge.
 She is able to translate written texts in German and French.
 However, her research required her to have an additional level of fluency in Polish, Russian, Hebrew, and Yiddish.

 Prior to completing her Ph.D.
 Ms. Cores decided to relocate and pursue a career in the law.
 She attended law school at Rutgers-Camden School of Law (Camlaw).
 During her studies, she continued to teach history as an adjunct professor at Camden County College and Monmouth University.
 Ms. Cores also served as a research assistant for several professors at Camlaw.
 She was selected to assist with researching for the case of Christopher v.
 Harbury, (122 S. Ct.
 2179, 2002 U.S. LEXIS 4647), as an assistant to Beth Stephens, Esq., who was Co-Counsel for Appellee.
 Ms. Cores received the Rutgers-Camden Pro-Bono Service Award.